makeabilitylab/physcomp/arduino/potentiometers.md

 Because, remember, our input pins measure **voltage** and there is no voltage difference across our potentiometer (because no current is flowing!).
 Here's an illustrative video of what's happening (and not happening) in our circuit:

 <iframe width="736" height="414" src="https://www.youtube.com/embed/gp379BG-aeE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 This is a circuit simulation of Leg 1 of the potentiometer hooked to 5V and Leg 2 (wiper leg) hooked to A0.
+The "inside the microcontroller" view is for illustrative purposes.
+The input pin circuitry does not actually look like this.
 Simulation made in [CircuitJS](https://www.falstad.com/circuit/circuitjs.html).
 {: .fs-1 }

 Notice how the analog input voltage $$V_{A0}$$ to the microcontroller is always 5V?
 And, indeed, if you play with the Tinkercad circuits above, you'll note that the Serial console simply prints `1023` continuously (which translates to 5V).